 Bypass Internet Filters and Network Restrictions.

 A SOCKS5 proxy allows you to circumvent local Internet restrictions or censorships created by governments, schools, or workplaces.
-Any firewall filtering traffic between source and destination will most likely have no idea of the SOCKS proxy (unless it is intended and controlled), so it will allow traffic flowing to the proxy.
+Any firewall filtering traffic between source and destination will most likely have no idea of the SOCKS proxy (unless it is intended and controlled), so it will allow traffic to flow to the proxy.

 Bear in mind that some advanced firewalls and DPIs will detect and filter layer 7 (L7) traffic, especially at the ISP or Government-level.
-An L7 firewall will inspect packets at the app-level, which means (since data is not encrypted), it could detect the destination your packet is going towards.
+An L7 firewall will inspect packets at the app level, which means (since data is not encrypted), it could detect the destination your packet is going towards.

 Unblock Geo-restricted Content or Bypass Bans.

 A SOCKS5 proxy also helps you circumvent remote restrictions from applications and websites defined by geo-restrictions, bans, or blacklists.
 For example, a geo-restriction can be imposed by a web service like Netflix, to tailor the access to their content, based on incoming geography (or country).
 For example, if you are in Brazil, you can only watch Brazil’s Netflix, or if you are in India, you can only watch Indian Netflix.

 The proxy server (in another country) serves as an intermediary between your device and a destination (such as a webserver), so it helps circumvent remote service restrictions.
 For example, if you don’t want your IP getting blocked (or if it already has), or the VPN server provider’s IPs are also blacklisted from a specific online service— then, routing traffic through a SOCKS5 proxy will help bypass these restrictions.